NS Mat '64: Design

 Older train sets and carriages were later provided with central door lock and broadcasting system.

 Not everything was renewed, for example, the characteristic heavy engine noise was maintained and the train sets all had a brake pad, a braking system in which a cast iron block is pushed onto the wheel tire when the train set starts to brake.
 This brake system leads to a roughening of the running surface, making the tire rolling noise high.
 More modern trains have a disc brake, which makes these trains quieter.
 The brake pad also causes a loud screeching sound at the end of the braking distance.

 Withdrawal

 In July 2010 the last Plan T EMUs were taken out of service.
 As of December 2012, only a small amount of routes were being served by Materieel '64 normally.
 They also had been used widely in 2010 and 2012 winters when many newer SLT's were out of service, due to winter problems.

 In 2015 there were still 40 Plan V sets in service, used on stopping services outside the Randstad.

 In late 2015, Nederlandse Spoorwegen announced the withdrawal of the remaining Plan V sets in the 2016 timetable, starting in December 2015.
 However, due to a shortage of rolling stock, several sets were kept in service until the 4th of April 2016, when the last sets were finally taken out of service.
 Many sets have been scrapped.

+In 2025, one Plan V unit #904 was brought back into service for Keolis Nederland operating for RRReis brand due to a temporary rolling stock shortage because of modernization of its Protos and FLIRT fleet.
+Running on the Valleilijn from Amersfoort operating the 6:55am and 7:55am round trips to Barneveld Zuid in addition to sporatic deployments depending on the day.